adhammhaydat/game-of-greed/README.md

 ### Change Log
 ***[The change log will list any changes made to the code base.
 This includes any changes from TA/Instructor feedback]***

-1.1: The basic logic of the fame is established, this included adding classes for handling rolling the dice, calculating the shelved value and handling the shelving and banking of the balance.
+* 1.1: The basic logic of the fame is established, this included adding classes for handling rolling the dice, calculating the shelved value and handling the shelving and banking of the balance.
+* 1.2: Added the feature of allowing the user to shelf points, and bank the points they chose.
+The game now will show the use the correct info like the number of the round, the amount shelved, and the amount banked, and the total balance.
+The user now can either quit midgame, or avoid playing at the first place by typing the correct key.
+* 1.3: Added the get_scorers method, and extended the functionality of handling scoring all dices.
+Added the validate_keepers method nad now all tests pass.
 ------------------------------

 <!-- For more information on Markdown: https://www.markdownguide.org/cheat-sheet -->